Updated: Sep 13, 2021

 For me, any discussion about Pro-Vaccine VERSUS Anti-Vax is irrelevant, because to me, the "anti-vax" position, as currently defined, doesn't actually even exist.
 I say this because the label "anti-vax" is a term that is now synonymous with "anti-science."
 I'm yet to meet a single person who doesn't believe that science is important and valuable.

 Personally, I try to avoid labels in general, but when referring to the positions in this debate, labels will sometimes be needed.
-As a result, I've chosen the label "pro-choice" to refer to the group of people who are questioning vaccines.
-Many in this group dislike that label (and reasonably so).
+As a result, I've chosen the labels "vaccine risk aware" and "pro-choice" to refer to the group of people who are questioning vaccines.
+Many in this group dislike the label pro-choice (and reasonably so).
 I use this label simply because it isn't derogatory the way anti-vaxxer is, and "pro choice" acknowledges the fact that the doctors and scientists in this group ADVISE that it's our individual responsibility to look deeply into the science presented by BOTH sides, weighing all the evidence, BEFORE making a medical decision.

 I will say that I believe the intent of vaccination is most obviously admirable.
 The original goal to protect everyone from experiencing certain illnesses, to protect the weak, to protect our children, to protect the herd, to protect humanity, that intent is truly noble.
 I’m grateful that so many people feel the desire to protect each other.
 Whether you’re strongly pro-vaccine, strongly pro-choice, or like the majority of people who are somewhere in-between, I think we can ALL agree that every single one of us has a desire to possess good health and quality longevity, for ourselves, for our children, for our family, friends and neighbours, and for future generations.
 I hope you might choose to focus on that commonality when reading all my future articles.